CyberHound 365

 It is the centerpiece of Zero Trust security, a model that does not grant access just because a user knows their username and password.

-Instead Conditional Access ensures additional security checks are passed before access is granted, such as requiring that a user is signing in from a company managed device that is also security compliant, and enforcing MFA in particular circumstances.
+Instead Conditional Access ensures additional security checks are passed before access is granted, such as requiring that a user is signing in from a company managed device that is also security compliant, and enforcing stronger MFA in particular circumstances.

 We can scope Conditional Access policies in a number of ways, here we consider Baseline policies that are active across a whole Microsoft Tenant for all users, and Persona based policies, that are targeted at a specific set of users based on their role within the company, for example corporate staff in a given country or managers of a retail environment.